Sara Naeini

-Sara Naeini (سارا نائینی, Shiraz, Iran) Iranian singer and songwriter.
+Sara Naeini (سارا نائینی, Shiraz, Iran) is an Iranian singer and songwriter.

 Biography

 Sara Naeini was born on July 23, 1981, in Shiraz.
 She inherited her musical abilities from her mother, Hoorvash Khalili, who is an Iranian singer and songwriter.
 She has had her first concert in 1999.
 Sara Naeini currently teaches music and holds a bachelor's degree in graphic design from Shariaty Technical College for girls in Tehran.
-She was a successful gymanst but had to discontinue her gymnastics career due to a neck injury.
+She was a successful gymnast but had to discontinue her gymnastics career due to a neck injury.

-She has faced arrest as part of the Iranian government's ongoing crackdown on artists and activists advocating for freedom of expression.
-Known for her powerful voice and resistance against the strict bans on female solo performances in Iran, Naeini became a symbol of defiance against oppressive gender-based restrictions.
-Her arrest underscores the state's broader efforts to silence dissent and maintain rigid control over cultural and artistic expression.
-This action not only highlights the personal struggles faced by artists like Naeini but also serves as a stark reminder of the systemic suppression of women's rights and freedom of speech in the country.
-Despite these challenges, her story continues to inspire many within and beyond Iran to push for justice and change.
+Naeini's concerts attracted sanctions from the Ministry of Culture and Islamic Guidance of Iran, which forbade her to practice singing, and consequently Naeini left Iran.

 Throughout her career, she has worked with various artists such as Alireza Assar, Mohammad Esfahani, Homayoun Shajarian, and Arash Fouladvand.